 If time permits, stop for a while in New Ross, along the southwest shore of Wexford County.
 Only 20 KM north east of Waterford, New Ross sits on the River Barrow, near the border of County Kilkenny.
 This port town pre-dates the Middle Ages with a monastery established by St. Abban of Magheranoidhe in the 6th century.

 New Ross is home to the Dunbrody Famine Ship which is moored on the Quay.
-The 19th century brought much hardship and strife to Ireland.
-In 1845, potato blight killed the staple crop of the Irish tenant farmers.
+The 19th century was not an easy time in Ireland.
+Hardship and strife hit in 1845 when disease killed the Irish potato crop.
 Famine ensued and within 7 years, 1 million people died and another 1.5 million emigrated.
 The Dunbrody ship is an accurate recreation of the ships used during this period to bring emigrants to New York.
 Costumed performers, playing the roles of famine emigrants, reveal the hardships endured during the month-long trip.

-History buffs or those who remember President John F. Kennedy will enjoy a visit to The Kennedy Homestead.
-This ancestral home of JFK is located 8 km south of New Ross and is the birthplace of President’s great-grandfather Patrick Kennedy.
+History buffs, or those who remember President John F. Kennedy, will enjoy a visit to The Kennedy Homestead.
+This ancestral home of JFK is located just 8 km south of New Ross and is the birthplace of President's great-grandfather Patrick Kennedy.
 The Kennedy family emigrated to the US in 1849.
 President Kennedy visited the homestead in 1960 during a trip to Ireland.
-Interesting pieces of the Kennedy family history are displayed in the homestead museum, mostly related to the 35th president and his family members.
+Some interesting pieces of the Kennedy family history are displayed in the homestead museum.
+Most of the artifacts are related to the 35th president and his family members.
 The tour takes about an hour.
 If you have even a mild interest in the subject, you will find the tour entertaining and informative.
 The narrative is a little biased and focuses on the good bits of the family history, which is somewhat expected.